Probably, the most common concern when shopping on AliExpress is this: “do I have to pay customs?”.

 Most small packages don't pay duty in Canada, since many sellers declare a value of less than the CAN $20 value required by regulations.
 Now, if the package is stopped at Customs, the Canada Border Service Agency (CBSA) will review the package and determine the customs cost.

-Now, if you happen to disagree with what customs has calculated, you can ask for a readjustment after delivery by contacting the CBSA with an E14 form.
+Now, if you happen to disagree with what customs have calculated, you can ask for a readjustment after delivery by contacting the CBSA with an E14 form.
 You can also refuse to pay customs and inform the carrier that you would like to appeal.
 If that's the case, then Canada Post will return the package to the CBSA for readjustment.

 Now, if the package comes by private courier, usually the customs cost is claimed at the time of delivery, and a handling fee is added which is usually higher.

-They will give you a receipt that mentions that you have paid customs to the CBSA, give a copy to the private courier either by fax or in person and then they will tell you when the delivery will be made.
+They will give you a receipt that mentions that you have paid customs to the CBSA, give a copy to the private courier either by fax or in person, and then they will tell you when the delivery will be made.

 In Australia, customs fees are paid directly through AliExpress on purchases under AUD $1000.
 Usually a 10%, which is applied directly in the shopping cart.
 AliExpress collects the Australian Goods and Services Tax (GST) and forwards it to the Australian Taxation Office; this way, you avoid having to pay anything when it arrives in Australia.